syncfusion-content/asp.netwebforms-docs/aspnet/OlapGauge/Getting-Started.md

 ### Add Control in Application

-1. Right click the project and select Add > New Folder.
+1. Right-click the project and select Add > New Folder.
 Name the folder as olapgauge.

    ![](Getting-Started_images/Getting-Started_img5.png)

-2. Now right click on the olapgauge folder newly created and select Add > New Item.
+2. Now right-click on the olapgauge folder newly created and select Add > New Item.

    ![](Getting-Started_images/Getting-Started_img6.png)